orchidoris/eonet-viewer/README.md

 ## Next tasks

 - Add filters panel on FE
+- Align documentation between Eonet and events_service.proto
 - Add maps on FE, display pins based on event coordinates
   - Choose maps to integrate with (Google Maps r smth else)
 - Map geometry coordinates to countries (BE or FE?) and enables filtering by country on FE
 - Add logging on backened
 - Cover non-happy-path scenarious with unit tests on back end
 - Return GrcException from EventsService on BE and connect it to notificatoins on FE
-- Cache all events into local SQLite on BE
+- Cache all events into local SQL db
   - ⚠️ SQL DB is not the best choice for this case, yet it's gonna be used here as I would like to play with SQL.
-  - Setup serverless SQLite with full-text extension (FTS5)
-  - Define SQL DB schema and full text indexes
   - Setup process of caching all events on applicaiton start
 - Add textbox search functionality on FE leveraging speed of local cache

 ## Done tasks

+- 2025-03-11 Define SQL DB schema
 - 2025-03-08 Load context to FE